-B. No teacher in the High School shall be required to make more than four preparations per day without mutual agreement of the teacher and the principal.
-The principal will notify the Association President prior to entering an agreement with the teacher.
-When any class averages 15 students or under, it will be reviewed by the administration to determine if the class will continue.

-C. The Board agrees to continue to make available in each school typing, duplicating, stencil, and mimeograph facilities, and clerical personnel to aid teachers in the preparation of instructional material.

-D. The Board shall provide:

-- 1. A separate desk for each teacher in the district - 2.
+- B. No teacher in the High School shall be required to make more than four (4) preparations per day without mutual agreement of the teacher and the principal.
+The principal will notify the Association President before entering an agreement with the teacher.
+When any class size averages fifteen (15) students or under, the class will be reviewed by the administration to determine if the class will continue. - C. The Board agrees to continue to make available, in each school, equipment to aid teachers in the preparation of instructional material. - D. The Board shall provide: - 1.
+A separate desk for each teacher in the District - 2.
 Closet space for each teacher to store coat, overshoes, and personal articles, not to be reduced in size from present space - 3.
-Chalk board space in every classroom, not to be reduced in size from present space - 4.
-Copies, exclusively for each teacher's use, of all texts used in each of the courses he is to teach - 5.
-A collegiate dictionary in every classroom - 6.
+White board space in every classroom, not to be reduced in size from present space - 4.
+Copies, exclusively for each teacher's use, of all texts used in each of the courses he/she is to teach - 5.
+An internet ready device shall be provided in every classroom for the sole use of the teacher. - 6.
 Storage space in each classroom for instructional materials, not to be reduced in size from present space - 7.
+Attendance books, paper, pencils, pens, chalk, erasers, and other such materials required in daily teaching responsibilities as approved by the superintendent
-Attendance books, paper, pencils, pens, chalk, erasers, and other such materials required in daily teaching responsibilities as approved by the superintendent - 8.
-Gym and coaching uniforms for physical education teachers, smocks for art and human ecology teachers, laboratory coats for laboratory science teachers, and shop coats for vocational and industrial education teachers, all such items requiring prior approval of the principal - 9.
-Lockable space for each teacher - E. Teacher aides will be engaged for nonprofessional duties and responsibilities of teachers, provided funds are available. - F. Under no condition shall a teacher be required to drive a school bus as part of his regular assignment. - G. The Board shall make available in each school restroom facilities exclusively for teacher use, and at least one furnished room which shall be reserved for use as a faculty lounge.
-Provision for such facilities will be made in all future buildings. - H. The present telephone facilities shall be made available to teachers for their use, as approved by the building principal.
-The teacher shall be charged for all telephone bills incurred for other than approved school business.

-- I. Off-street paved parking facilities will continue to be provided and maintained for school personnel. - J. Teachers shall not be required to work under unsafe or hazardous conditions, or to perform tasks which endanger their health, safety, or well being, other than that considered normal for the type of position which they hold. - K. The parties acknowledge that the district will have no less than the minimum number of hours of instruction to ensure the district receives all state aid for which it would otherwise be entitled.
-If hours need to be made up, the Superintendent will consult with the Association leadership in an effort to reach a mutually agreed upon schedule of added hours.
-If no mutual agreement is reached within ten (10) workdays from the date of the hours lost, the Board of Education will determine how the hours will be made up.
+- 8. Gym and coaching uniforms for physical education teachers, smocks for art and human ecology teachers, laboratory coats for laboratory science teachers, and shop coats for vocational and industrial education teachers, all such items requiring prior approval of the principal - 9.
+Lockable space for each teacher - E. At the Board's discretion, teacher aides will be engaged for nonprofessional duties and responsibilities of teachers, provided funds are available. - F. The Board shall make available in each school restroom facilities exclusively for teacher use, and at least one furnished room which shall be reserved for use as a faculty lounge.
+Provision for such facilities will be made in all future buildings. - G. Off-street paved parking facilities will continue to be provided and maintained for school personnel. - H. Teachers shall not be required to work under unsafe or hazardous conditions, or to perform tasks which endanger their health, safety, or well being, other than that considered normal for the type of position which they hold. - I. The parties acknowledge that the District will have no less than the minimum number of hours of instruction to ensure the District receives all state aid for which it would otherwise be entitled.
+If instructional hours need to be made up, the Superintendent will consult with the Association leadership in an effort to reach a mutually agreed upon schedule of added hours.
+If no mutual agreement is reached within ten (10) workdays from the date of the hours lost, the Board will determine how the hours will be made up.
 Under no circumstances, however, will hours be added on a Saturday or a Sunday, and the end of the year half-day format will be maintained.
 The official closing date of the school year will be confirmed through mutual agreement of the Association and the Board by April 15 each school year.